Keyshia Cole: Personal life

-Cole is a devout Christian, crediting her adoptive mother's insistence on regular church attendance and Bible study with creating a spiritual foundation for her.
+Cole has spoken publicly about her Christian faith and has described it as an important influence on her personal life and values, crediting her upbringing for shaping her spiritual beliefs.
 Cole has openly recounted promising God to stop using marijuana once she secured a recording deal and has stated that any future partner "must have a strong relationship with God" to be compatible with her faith-centered values.